HegemanLab/ANOVA/README.md

 # ANOVA
 ## Functionality
-Takes a dataframe containing columns with the names "Sample", "Group", "compound_names", and "into" (for peak area).
+Takes a dataframe containing columns with the names "Sample", "Group", "compound_names", and "into" (for peak area in this example).
 Runs ANOVA and outputs the results of Tukey Test and Kruscal-Wallis test in csv by sample and test.
 Each sample will generate a KW and Tukey file.
 This function does not return an value.
 Function also takes an optional parameter for an output_filepath.
 By default the output will be generated in the same folder as the input.

 ## Usage
 * Update input CSV and save it.